-MaryKate’s life has been a journey of diverse experiences: from growing up in an Air Force family to serving with her husband, Randy, and small children among the Aymará Indians in the Andes Mountains of Bolivia and Peru.
-After earning a doctorate at Gonzaga University, she planted two churches and served in numerous leadership roles, including Seminary Executive Dean and University Director of Strategic Planning.
-She has traveled broadly as a retreat speaker resourcing church leaders for effective lives and ministries in India, SE Asia, Africa, and the UK.
+MaryKate’s life has been a journey of diverse experiences: from growing up in an Air Force family to serving with her husband, Randy, and their small children among the Aymará Indians in the breathtaking Andes Mountains of Bolivia and Peru.
+After earning her doctorate at Gonzaga University, she planted two churches and has served in various leadership roles, including Seminary Executive Dean and University Director of Strategic Planning.
+She has traveled extensively as a retreat speaker, resourcing church leaders for effective lives and ministries across India, Southeast Asia, Africa, and the UK.

-She is the author of titles like Making Room for Leadership, A Guidebook to Prayer, and Lifelong Leadership.
+She is the author of notable titles such as Making Room for Leadership, A Guidebook to Prayer, and Lifelong Leadership.
 Today, MaryKate continues to serve as a speaker and retreat leader, spiritual director, leadership mentor, and coach.
-She is married to Randy, has three adult children, six grandchildren, and a little Aussie named Ivy.
-When she’s not working, you can find her hiking, reading, and exploring new places with her family.
+Married to Randy, she is a proud mother of three adult children and a grandmother to six grandchildren, along with a little Aussie named Ivy.
+When not working, you can find her hiking, reading, and exploring new places with her family.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.